dotmesh-io/docs/hugo/content/references/kubernetes.md

 is not created by the YAML - you have to provide these secrets yourself; we wouldn't dream of shipping you a default API key!
 This gets mounted into the container filesystem at `/secret`.

+One thing that might need configuring differently here is the directory to store the Flexvolume driver in, which is specified in the `FLEXVOLUME_DRIVER_DIR` environment variable.
+The default is `/usr/libexec/kubernetes/kubelet-plugins/volume/exec`, but GKE post version 1.8 moved it to `/home/kubernetes/flexvolume` (a change we ship in our `dotmesh-k8s-1.8.gke.yaml`.
+Other Kubernetes environments may have it elsewhere.

 ## The `dotmesh-provisioner` ServiceAccount.